Ishan-Kumar2/Molecular_VAE_Pytorch/README.md

 `python data_prep.py /path/to/downloaded_data col_name_smiles /save/path 50000` \
 \
 This will prepare 2 CSV files `/save/path_train.csv` and `/save/path_val.csv` both of length 50k and having randomly shuffled datapoints.

+Example of a Smiles string and corresponding Molecule

 ## Training the Network
 To train the network use the `main.py` file